muhammed3iid/To_do_app/README.md

 # Flutter Todo mobile application

-This is a daily task manager application project created in flutter.
-Install this application from [Google Play Store](https://play.google.com/store/apps/details?id=bornomala.todo) or Get it from [GitHub Release](https://github.com/aratheunseen/flutter-task-manager/releases/download/android/todo-android.apk).
+This is a task manager application project created in flutter.

 ## Screenshots